datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/ambassador.md

 * `circuit_breakers` sets the global circuit breaking configuration defaults

-You can override the circuit breaker settings for individual `AmbassadorMapping`s.
+You can override the circuit breaker settings for individual `Mapping`s.
 By default, $productName$ does not configure any circuit breakers.
 For more information, see the [circuit breaking reference](../../using/circuit-breakers).

 ##### Default label domain and labels